linode/docs/docs/guides/databases/mongodb/mongodb-community-shell/index.md

   name: Tom Henderson
 ---

 MongoDB is a NoSQL database that can operate over many hosts, database shards, and collections.
 It supports non-relational, document-oriented databases.
-A key feature of MongoDB is it's ability to associate disparate data types and sources into quickly returned results that link data together.
+A key feature of MongoDB is its ability to associate disparate data types and sources into quickly returned results that link data together.
 The MongoDB shell can be used to perform queries, update records, and find useful correlations among collections.
 The MongoDB Shell provides a command-line interface to areas of your database.
-It can run all MondoDB queries, prints error messages, modifies data, and provides access to JavaScript using JSON queries.
-This tutorial explains how to install the MongoDB Community Shell on macOS, Windows, and Debian-derivative Linux systems.
+It can run all MongoDB queries, prints error messages, modify data, and provide access to JavaScript using JSON queries.
+This tutorial explains how to install the MongoDB Community Shell on macOS, Windows 10, and Debian-derivative Linux systems.
 It also shows you how to connect to a MongoDB deployment, provides tips on using the MongoDB Shell with examples.

-## Install the MongoDB Shell on Windows, macOS, and Linux
+## Install the MongoDB Shell on Windows 10, macOS, and Linux

 ### Prerequisites